jzuhone/pyxsim/doc/source/xray_binaries.rst

 Here, we also used the center of the sphere ``sp`` we created earlier as well as the :class:`~yt.utilities.cosmology.Cosmology` object from the original dataset.
 All of the XRB particles are used in the creation of the photons.

+We can then use this :class:`~pyxsim.photon_list.PhotonList` in the usual pyXSIM way to create a mock observation.
+The figure below shows an example simulation of XRBs, with projected stellar density on the left and the X-ray image (including the thermal emission from the hot gas of the galaxy) on the right.